 India’s Constitution recognizes 22 official languages listed in the Eighth Schedule.
-These languages represent the major linguistic communities across different regions of the country.
+These languages represent the major linguistic communities across different states and regions.

 The 22 official languages in India include: